-HOBBIES: Sprint car racing, listening to country music, golf
+- HOBBIES: Sprint car racing, golf, working out/training, listening to country music

-Racing has been in the Olive Branch, Miss-native Stenhouse bloodline since before Stenhouse was born.
-He gets his love of racing from his dad, Ricky Stenhouse Sr., who raced sprint cars throughout Stenhouse’s childhood.
+To get to where he is today, it’s important to note that racing has been in the Olive Branch, Miss-native’s blood since he was born.
+His love of racing comes from his dad, Ricky Stenhouse Sr., who raced sprint cars throughout Stenhouse’s childhood.
 Stenhouse would work at his dad’s racing shop and clean his cars at local dirt tracks in Mississippi where his dad was racing until he was old enough to begin working on them himself.

 Stenhouse began his motorsports career at six years old racing go karts.
 He earned 47 wins and 90 podium finishes in his 13-year karting career, all while working with his dad in his racing shop and engine shop.
 Eventually, he moved up to race sprint cars when he was 15 years old in 2003.
 From that day forward, his dad ended his racing career to focus on his son’s career and continues to attend races today.

 Stenhouse began stock car racing in 2008 racing in the ARCA Racing Series for Roush Fenway Racing.
 In only his sixth race in a stock car, he won his first ARCA race at Kentucky Speedway and had two total wins in his rookie season.
 Working his way through the Roush Fenway Racing driver development program, he began racing a partial schedule in the NASCAR Xfinity Series (NXS) in 2009.
 He then won the Rookie of the Year award in 2010 after scoring three top-five and eight top-10 finishes in 32 starts.